LoonDread/Mental_Health_Manifestation.md/Importance_of_peersupport_to_me.md

 I greatly appreciate the effort my supportive friends and I put into lifting each other up and not leaving friends behind as each of us experience growth.
 My Supportive friends that ***encourages my growth*** are highly value to me.
 Them also value me and what I have offer adds to my self esteem.
 For us to ***value each other*** we need to have mutuality and encourage each others growth.
 For my supportive friends to be ***encouring of my growth*** they need to ***expand my thinking*** and get me to think in new ways.
 This ***encourages my growth*** by giving me knew perspective and idea to consider.
 For me intergrate in to my worldview and understanding.
 Allowing changes in my mental health and wellbeing.
 Due to the mutuality of the engagement with my supportive friends we all get an oppurtinity to ***expand our thinking*** and to experience growth.

 For a supportive friend to be able to ***expand my thinking*** they need to respectfully and confidently express thier worldview to me.
 They must expect that I would not always aggree with them or automatically take on board what they say.
 That I would atleast politely listen and I expect the same from them.
 Where we all allow time to proccess information and perspectives.
 To also seek out other prepectives and world views.
 For us not to be shaped by one connection but many connection.
 Enabling a well rounded human to develop.
 I find this Important because I like to see diverse range of worldview and compare it to mine.
 Helping to discover weakness in my worldview.

+I find that ***we valuing each other*** encourages the development of trust, collaboration, growing together, self-estem and wellbeing growth.
+Meaning there is something for each us to gain from relationship but not neccessary in transactional way.
+The value I feel each of has to give goes beyond that.
+We are value for the uniqueness we bring to each other.
+That what we have to offer is not measured but honoured and respect.
+This done by repecting each other Worldview but also honouring value of our own at the same time without ignoring the wisedom within the others worldview.
+To encourage each others growth and expansion of thinking.
+To help consider ourselves a teammates rather that adversaries.

 **Important qualities:** ***seeing me for me, expands my thinking, encourages my growth, and we value each other.***
 </details>